 What causes a blocked pressure system?

 Blockages are caused by a build up of grease, bacteria and slime and or limescale.
-Check out how to prevent this in my article here – Causes of grease, slime and black mould inside washing machines If you have a blockage already it is very unlikely you will be able to clear it with maintenance washes or washing machine cleaning products.
+Check out how to prevent this in my article here – Causes of grease, slime and black mould inside washing machines.
+But if you have a blockage already it is very unlikely you will be able to clear it with maintenance washes or washing machine cleaning products.
 Believe me I’ve tried.

 Choose from my list of white goods appliance repairers.